DevSkillsHQ/fullstack-boilerplate-dotnet-react-typescript/app-frontend/README.md

-# React Project with Vite
+# React Project with Vite and Typescript

 This project was bootstrapped with [Vite](https://vitejs.dev/), a modern frontend build tool, and uses [Vitest](https://vitest.dev/) for testing.